RFK Jr. says accusations of antisemitism, racism are ‘disgusting pejoratives’ to ‘silence me’

 Robert F. Kennedy Jr. sharply defended himself Thursday in his opening statement at a hearing on alleged “weaponization” of the federal government over remarks he reportedly made that have prompted accusations of antisemitism and racism.

-Kennedy, who has mounted a long-shot 2024 primary challenge to President Biden, said before the House Subcommittee on the Weaponization of the Federal Government that “no evidence” exists that he is antisemitic, and the attacks that have been made on him in recent days have been intended to keep him quiet.
+Kennedy, who has mounted a long-shot 2024 primary challenge to President Biden, said before the House Judiciary Select Subcommittee on the Weaponization of the Federal Government that “no evidence” exists that he is antisemitic and that the attacks that have been made on him in recent days have been intended to keep him quiet.

 “Antisemitism, racism — these are the most appalling, disgusting pejoratives, and they’re applied to me to silence me,” he said.